tisem-digital-marketing/2021-smwa/docs/material.md

 # Course Material

-Course Material, or links to the Department of Economics' GitLab page will be posted here in due course.
+Course Material, or links to the relevant GitHub repository will be posted here in due course.

 <!-- ## Week 1
 * Introduction